MvPorcalla/MvPorcalla/README.md

 <h3 align="center">🌱 I'm a curious and passionate developer who loves building creative Websites and Games. 🎮🌐</h3>
 <p align="center">
   <strong> Am I a programmer? </strong> — I just go with the flow.
-  I don’t promise perfection, but I always make sure I understand what I’m coding to save future-me from the headaches of debugging and refactoring my own chaotic code.
+  I don’t promise perfection, but I always make sure I understand what I’m coding to save future-me from the headaches of debugging and refactoring my own code.
   Oh, and by the way… I can’t really code without the help of AI (shoutout to ChatGPT 👀).
 I guess you could say I’m what you’d call a vibe coder.
 </p>